 Respite, or short-term, care is temporary residential care that is planned in advance to give the caregiver a little time off from their family caregiver responsibilities, while the older parent receives care from a trained professional in a safe environment.
 These stays can last as little as a week or as long as a month.

 Benefits for the caregiver

-“A caregiver may take great pride in looking after a loved one with dementia; however, this doesn’t mean he or she doesn’t need a break every once in a while.”
+“You may take great pride in looking after your mom; however, this doesn’t mean you don’t need a break every once in a while.”

 Time to tend to family